nai-labs/discord-dreams/README.md

 If you want to contribute, go ahead.
 Just don't break anything.

 That's it.
-Have fun with your AI roleplay bot, I guess.# Test change
+Have fun with your AI roleplay bot, I guess.